martinamcm/MultSampSize/README.md

 ## Getting started

-To access the AugBin GUI, go to https://martinamcm.shinyapps.io/multsampsize/.
+To access the MultSampSize GUI, go to https://martinamcm.shinyapps.io/multsampsize/.

 An example dataset for a composite with one continuous and one binary component is available in the repository.

 ## Tutorial

+The underlying model assumed for analysis is the same for each of the endpoints considered, however it is employed in different ways.
+The left side bar on the landing page allows the user to choose the relevant endpoint from co-primary, multiple primary and composite endpoints as shown.

+\includegrap

 ### Co-Primary and Multiple Primary Endpoints